tmorin/codeai/README.md

 > An experimental project leveraging the power of AI to help developers write better code.

+## Requirements

+- Java 21

 ## Run

 CodeAI is a plain Java application that can be run from the command line.
 The following command will start the application:

 **Start the REST server**
 ```shell